 Storing Blanched Almonds

 After the nuts are blanched, warm them up slightly for slivering.
-Ten seconds in the microwave will do.
-Then, using your sharpest knife, slice the almonds vertically, one at a time.
+A short 10 seconds in the microwave will do the trick.
+Then, using your sharpest knife, slice the almonds vertically and carefully, one at a time.

 Health Benefits of Almonds

 Almonds are considered a superfood because they deliver plenty of nutrients.